-Your resulting BCP Plan will provide a solid foundation enabling safe, and timely recovery of Critical Business Functions and services reducing the frequency, duration, and occurrences of downtime and the associated costs.
+Your resulting BCP will provide a solid foundation enabling safe and timely recovery of business functions and services reducing the frequency, duration, and occurrences of downtime and the associated costs.

 With our proven methodology, Business Continuity International consulting is best positioned to help your company develop, and implement its Business Continuity Plan.

 consulting will also help deliver the Framework & Governance for Business Continuity Management, and Crisis Management to be delivered in line with Best Practices including internal controls to meet requirements of Corporate Governance.

 Similarly with Emergency Response Plans (ERP), Crisis Management Plans, Crisis Communications Plans, and respective policies.